 Tor Pekai has been remarkably absent from the book so far.
 She is clearly a loving mother and a major force in Malala’s life, but she’s simply not as important in Malala’s campaigns for justice, education, and equality as Ziauddin is.
 Where Ziauddin can offer Malala connections, advice, etc., Tor Pekai cannot.
 Perhaps because of this, it’s all the more powerful when Tor Pekai yells that she wants her daughter.
 She may not be as articulate as her husband, but she loves Malala just as much, and has clearly passed on a passion and outspokenness to her daughter.

 Malala circles back to describe her injury in more detail.
-After being shot, Malala is rushed to the intensive care unit, where the head neurosurgeon, Colonel Junaid, tries to find the bullet in Malala’s body.
+After being shot, Malala is rushed to the intensive care unit, where a man named Colonel Junaid, who introduces himself as a neurosurgeon, tries to find the bullet in Malala’s body.
 Ziauddin is initially reluctant to entrust Malala to Junaid, because he seems young and inexperienced.
 Later, however, Malala learns that he is one of the finest doctors in the country, with more than a decade of experience.
 To Junaid’s surprise, the bullet is lodged in Malala’s shoulder, suggesting that Malala was leaning forward when the Taliban soldier shot her.
 The neurosurgeon orders CT scans and tests for brain damage.
 These tests determine that the soldier’s bullet has narrowly missed Malala’s brain.

 The aftermath of Malala’s shooting is a convoluted manipulation of politics as well as medicine.
 It’s a minor miracle that the soldier’s bullet didn’t hit Malala’s brain directly (though she’ll undergo some major surgery nonetheless), yet even so, it’s not clear how long Malala will have to stay in the hospital, or where she’ll be taken next.
 Even though we have a decent idea how this story will end (Malala is writing it, after all), she still maintains some suspense.